History of JCCU and Consumer Co-ops Nationwide

 Renewal of CO·OP Brand Products

-JCCU and its member co-ops took action to support the victims of the 2016 Kumamoto Earthquake.
+JCCU and its member co-ops take action to support the victims of natural disasters including the July 2018 West Japan Heavy Rain.

 Father of Japanese Co-operative Movement

 Toyohiko Kagawa dedicated his whole life to the development of co-operative movements.
-He always stood on the front-line of social reform movements such as the movements for labors, farmers and universal elections.
+He always stood on the front-line of social reform movements such as the movements for labors, farmers and universal suffrage.

 He was always a pioneer.
 Kagawa was born in Kobe, in 1888.
-Studied in Tokushima junior-high school, Meiji Gakuin University, and Kobe Theological Seminary.
+He studied in Tokushima junior-high school, Meiji Gakuin University, and Kobe Theological Seminary.

-Then he continued his education in Princeton University, the USA, and Princeton Theological Seminary.
+Then he continued his education in Princeton University and Princeton Theological Seminary, the USA.
 In 1920, he established the Purchase Association Kyoeki-sha in Osaka.